sickle13-cyber/houseguess-capstone/README.md

 - Extensible structure for distance-based scoring and API integrations

 ## Quick Start (Linux / macOS)

+First, set up the `.env.example` template file with a valid API key for the [Maps Data](https://rapidapi.com/alexanderxbx/api/maps-data) API.
+Then, rename it to `.env`

 ```bash
 # Python 3.10+ recommended
 python -m venv .venv